 Irvine Unified leads OC in state awards

-4 Irvine schools receive California’s top recognition
+Four Irvine schools have received California’s top recognition for excellence.

 The Irvine Unified School District has distinguished itself again.